 Conflict of interest can create a minefield of trouble when it exists.
 Whenever a new relationship is introduced into an investment process, review of all aspects of that relationship should be routinely performed.
 By consistently communicating the importance of disclosing these relationships and practicing by example, senior management achieve higher success through reputation, trust, and confidence for their staff and their clients.

-How OpsCheck Can Help?
+How Can Technology Help?

-No more spreadsheets, emails and Outlook are needed for managing business operations.
+No more spreadsheets, emails and Outlook will be needed for managing business operations.
 It’s easy to get started, easy to operate and is cost effective.
-Many reputable firms have already subscribed.
-Internal and external stakeholders will appreciate its value.
-OpsCheck promotes a culture of Operational Excellence!
+Internal and external stakeholders appreciate its value because OpsCheck promotes a culture of Operational Excellence!